-8.23 PRESSURE RELIEF VALVE - Fig. 32
+8.25 PRESSURE RELIEF VALVE - Fig. 35

 - 1. Gain access behind the front casing and drain the boiler heating circuit as described in Sections 8.1 and 8.2. - 2.
 Disconnect the pressure relief valve outlet fitting. - 3.
-Remove the four screws at the bottom of the boiler, either side of the flow and return connections and the two screws securing the expansion relief valve. - 4.
+Remove the four screws at the bottom of the boiler, either side of the flow and return connections, the two screws securing the expansion relief valve and the left hand DHW manifold securing screw. - 4.
 Lift the pump assembly and pull the pressure relief valve to disconnect it from the pump housing. - 5.
 Re-assemble in reverse order. - 6.
 Refill and pressurise the system.
 (Refer to Commissioning, Section 5.1).